Restaurants in Quezon City (Eat)

 Talisay Garden

-A contemporary interior with a garden setting, Talisay Garden fits for your special events whether in a big group or intimate date for your special someone.
-The spacious garden invites you to linger a little longer while enjoying your Sunday morning.
+With its contemporary interior and garden setting, Talisay Garden is perfect for special events, whether you’re dining with a big group or enjoying an intimate date with someone special.
+The spacious garden invites you to linger a little longer while savoring your Sunday morning.

-Start off your meal with Lumpia Fresca and fill your tummy with their Jamon de Talisay.
+Start your meal with Lumpia Fresca and satisfy your appetite with their Jamon de Talisay.

 Located at Maginhawa Street.